kojo0501/Election-Analysis/README.md

 • Software: Python 3.7.6, Visual Studio Code, 1.61.0

 ## Summary
-The analysis of the election show that:
+The analysis of the election show that:<br>
-  •	There were 369711 votes cast in the election.
+  •	There were 369711 votes cast in the election.<br>
-  •	The candidates were:
+  •	The candidates were:<br>
-      o	Charles Casper Stockham
+      o	Charles Casper Stockham<br>
-      o	Diana DeGette
+      o	Diana DeGette<br>
-      o	Raymon Anthony Doane
+      o	Raymon Anthony Doane<br>
-  •	The candidate results were:
+  •	The candidate results were:<br>
-      o	Charles Casper Stockham received 23.0% of the vote and 85213 number of votes. o	Diana DeGette received 73.8% of the vote and 272892 number of votes. o	Raymon Anthony Doane received 3.1% of the vote and 11606 number of votes.
+      o	Charles Casper Stockham received 23.0% of the vote and 85213 number of votes.<br>
+      o	Diana DeGette received 73.8% of the vote and 272892 number of votes.<br>
+      o	Raymon Anthony Doane received 3.1% of the vote and 11606 number of votes.<br>
-  •	The winner of the election was: o	Diana DeGette, who received 73.8% of the vote and 272892 number of votes.
+  •	The winner of the election was:<br>
+      o	Diana DeGette, who received 73.8% of the vote and 272892 number of votes.

 ## Challenge Overview